ahmadjie/BookTick/README.md

 git clone https://github.com/ahmadjie/BookTick.git
 ```

-Then, install all the packages that described in `package.json` of both `frontend` and `backend` directories.
+Then, install all the packages that described in `client/package.json`  directories.

 ```
 npm install